Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 - Can attack all opposing monsters in a single turn

 - Inflicts piercing battle damage to defense position monsters

-Admittedly, summoning Chaos Ancient requires a whopping four fusion materials, but with convenient spells like Overload Fusion around, this isn't as daunting as it seems.
+Admittedly, summoning Chaos Ancient requires a whopping four fusion materials, but with convenient spells like Overload Fusion and the recently unbanned Future Fusion around, this isn't as daunting as it seems.
 For its grand power and stupendous defense, Chaos Ancient Gear Giant stands tall as the most impressive machine yet.

 With their sleek designs and mighty abilities, machines have always been personal favorites.
 I appreciate how they simultaneously offer tremendous power but are balanced with difficult summoning requirements or user limitations, and I eagerly await what machines Konami brings to us in the future.